icpc/ccs-specs/Contest_API.md

 The response will contain a `Location` header pointing to the newly created submission and the response body will contain the initial state of the submission.

-Performing a `POST` or `PUT` is not supported except when the capabilities are available.
+Performing a `POST` or `PUT` is not supported when these capabilities are not available.

 #### Use cases for POSTing and PUTting submissions